RavensbourneWebMedia/UX-design/sessions/02/README.md

 Goals:

 * Get a general understanding of how kids use technology
-* Gather feedback on your initial ideas
+* Gather feedback on your initial ideas with illustrative worksheets

 Your interviews will likely be split into two parts: